thindil/steamsky/bin/doc/MODDING.md

       proper value.
 If amount of that item should be random, add attributes `minamount` with minimum amount and attribute `maxamount` with maximum amount of that item.
-    - Optional attribute `action`: what to do with this item.
+    - Optional attribute `action`: What to do with this item.
 Possible values
       are: "add" (add this item, default option), "remove" (remove this item) or "update" (update selected item).
 - Tag `description`: Description of ship (NPC ships only).
 Will be displayed